 For every data protection and disaster recovery operation that you plan to perform in Veeam Backup for AWS, you must specify an IAM role.
 Veeam Backup for AWS uses the specified IAM role to access AWS resources.
 Depending on the operation that you plan to perform, the specified IAM role must have permissions on the following AWS resources:

-- EC2 resources — to allow Veeam Backup for AWS display the list of EC2 instances in backup policy settings, create cloud-native snapshots, launch worker instances and restore backed-up data.
+- EC2 resources — to allow Veeam Backup for AWS to display the list of EC2 instances in backup policy settings, create cloud-native snapshots, launch worker instances and restore backed-up data.

-- S3 resources — to allow Veeam Backup for AWS store backed-up data to S3 repositories, perform transform operations with backup chains, and copy backed-up data from S3 repositories to worker instances during restore.
+- S3 resources — to allow Veeam Backup for AWS to store backed-up data to S3 repositories, perform transform operations with backup chains, and copy backed-up data from S3 repositories to worker instances during restore.

 To grant an IAM role permissions on the necessary AWS resources, in IAM Management Console, you must create a policy in the JSON format and attach it to the IAM role.
 Policy examples are described in the following Veeam KB articles: KB3032, KB3033, KB3034.